 - Needing substantive compute power (GPUs) that is beyond the current capacity of the UKB-RAP.

-To address these issues, the UK Biobank Access Committee will review exemption requests for limited, temporary download access to specific data fields.
+To address this, the UK Biobank Access Committee will review exemption requests for limited, temporary download access to specific data fields.

 The Access Committee evaluates each exemption request based on the following: